Cepher-Bible/Kjv-Style-Covenant-Just/ORTHODOX-CATHOLIC-SECTION/WHY/THE-INCARNATION.md

 ### A. The Word Became Flesh — Full God and Full Man
 **John 1:1,14:**
-> "In the beginning was the Word, and the Word was with God, and the Word was God… The Word became flesh and made his dwelling among us.
-We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace (Covenant-Favor) and truth."
+> "In the beginning was the Word, and the Word was with God, and the Word was God… The Word became flesh and made his dwelling among us."

 **Philippians 2:5-8:**
-> "In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness."
+> "Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness."

 **Colossians 2:9:**
 > "For in Christ all the fullness of the Deity lives in bodily form."

 **Hebrews 1:3; 2:14-17:** The Son is the exact representation of God’s being and shared in our humanity fully.

+**The hypostatic union** (one Person, two natures) is the biblical reality Scripture presents: the eternal Son is fully God (John 1:1; Col 2:9) and fully Man (Heb 2:17; 1 Tim 2:5), without confusion or division.
+Only the God-Man can represent us to God and God to us.

 ### B. Christianity Is Irreducibly Embodied in the God-Man